The Sony World Photography Awards 2021 Student competition is now closed.

-- 10 shortlisted photographers receive flights and accommodation to the Awards ceremony in London, a range of Sony digital imaging equipment, publication in Sony World Photography Awards book and inclusion in the Sony World Photography Awards Exhibition at Somerset House, London
+- 10 shortlisted photographers receive a range of Sony digital imaging equipment plus publication in the Sony World Photography Awards book

 2. Students are required to submit five (5) - ten (10) images responding to a brief.
 To enter, institutions must be registered and you must give your images to your tutor.
 Tutors to submit images to www.worldphoto.org.

 3.1 All entries to be uploaded by tutors by November 30, 2020

 3.2 Images from all participating universities will then be judged by the selected World Photography Organisation judging panel to choose ten (10) universities that will win their place in the final.
 The selected images will be announced after being deemed suitable by the World Photography Organisation after February 1, 2021

 3.3 The ten (10) winning universities (1 student and 1 tutor from each university) to be chosen from participating universities will be notified by email and will receive return flights to London (economy class) and hotel accommodation for 2 nights in April 2021.

 3.4 The decision of the World Photography Organisation is final and no negotiation will be entered into.

 3.5 The World Photography Organisation reserves the right, in its sole discretion, to disqualify and remove any entry that does not comply with the following requirements, even after the entry is submitted on the Website.
 World Photography Organisation will not take part in dialogue with any Entrant who has been refused entry or otherwise: